esl/MongooseIM/doc/modules/mod_stream_management.md

         }).
 ```

-Where `smid` is a unique identifier — in this case a random binary, and `sid` is an opaque session
+where `smid` is a unique identifier — in this case a random binary, and `sid` is an opaque session
 identifier from `ejabberd_sm`, which is needed to find the previous session we want to resume from.
 This module implements hooks that run on connection removals and session cleanups, in order to clean
 records from a dying session; and it also implements registration callbacks, used in `ejabberd_c2s`
 when a session is registered for resumption.

-In order to be compliant with the XEP version 1.6, where a server can do the best effort to give the
+XEP version 1.6 requires the server to attempt giving the user the value of the server's `<h>` when
-user the value of the server's `<h>` when a session timed out and cannot be resumed anymore, there's
+a session timed out and cannot be resumed anymore.
+To be compliant with it, there's a second
-a second optional table:
+optional table:

 ```erlang
 -record(stream_mgmt_stale_h,